eugeneloza/GrayGooLife/readme.txt

 Each living cell of player's color produces 1 point of resource per turn.
 Blinkers are the main power sources as they additionally produce 100 points of resource per 2 turns (when they are in vertical state).

 Gliders are the main attack force capable of destroying enemy fortifications.
+Lightweight spaceship are expensive weapon, but can be used to attack enemies from sides.
 Still lifes are used as defensive structures.
+Toad and Beacon can be used to extend the ability of the player to locate his objects.

 if a player looses all cells of his color, he looses it all.